whalestackhq/brand-connect/README.md

-# checkout-proxy
+# brand-connect

+Connects your brand to hosted checkout pages and serves requests under your own domain.

 ## Configuration

-The checkout-proxy binds to container port https/443 and http/80.
+The container binds port https/443 and http/80.
 You may use your own SSL certificate by mounting it to `/ssl.pem`, otherwise https will be served with an invalid dummy certificate.

 #### Environment variables: